 |If you liked this essay, leave a tip using bitcoins.

-Deposit to address: 1GDGfpdvoP5xw5bCJzazCyJoCKbQdJd6jh
+Send to address:

 Frank W. Sweet is an NRA-certified firearms instructor who teaches the safe and effective use of handguns for self-defense.
 He was awarded an M.A. in Civil War Studies in military history from American Military University in 2001.
 He is the author of Legal History of the Color Line (ISBN 9780939479238), Six Gems of Forgotten Civil War History (ISBN 9780939479023), and of numerous published historical essays.
 To receive a schedule of his firearms training courses, email to firstname.lastname@example.org.
 The information above should not be construed as legal advice.